George Abbey oral history interview

 Abbey entered the U.S. Naval Academy (Annapolis, Maryland) in 1950, initially with the intent of becoming a naval aviator.
 However, after graduation, he accepted a transfer to the U.S. Air Force so that he could enter flight training directly without first having to serve sea duty.
 During his Air Force service, he flew a variety of helicopters and fixed-wing aircraft, including the North American T-28 Trojan, the Lockheed T-33 Shooting Star, and the Boeing C-135 Stratolifter.
 He also earned a master’s degree in electrical engineering from the Air Force Institute of Technology (Ohio).
 Afterwards, he worked with Boeing on the Dyna-Soar Program, helping to develop the avionics for the X-20 spaceplane.

 In 1964, following the cancellation of the Dyna-Soar Program, Abbey joined the National Aeronautics and Space Administration (NASA) as a system engineer for the Apollo Program.
 He served as assistant to several NASA administrators, including Joseph F. Shea, George M. Low, Robert R. Gilruth, and Chris C. Kraft, and contributed heavily to the Apollo missions.
-In 1976, he was named Director of Flight Operations at the Johnson Space Center, and in 1983, he was appointed Director of the Flight Crew Operations Directorate.
+In 1976, he was named Director of Flight Operations at the Johnson Space Center (JSC), and in 1983, he was appointed Director of the Flight Crew Operations Directorate.
 In this role, he oversaw astronaut recruitment activities for the Space Shuttle Program, focusing in particular on recruiting minority and women candidates.

-In 1988, Abbey left JSC to serve as deputy associate administrator for spaceflight at NASA Headquarters (Washington, D.C.).
+In 1988, Abbey left JSC to serve as deputy associate administrator for spaceflight at NASA Headquarters in Washington, D.C.
 Subsequent assignments included serving on the National Space Council and Synthesis Group, helping to shape U.S. space initiatives and strategies.
 During the 1990s, he advocated for the Space Station Program and encouraged the transition for the Space Station Freedom to the International Space Station.
 In 1996, he was appointed director of the JSC, a position he held until 2001.
 He retired from NASA in 2003.

 Following his retirement, Abbey became a Fellow at Rice University’s Baker Institute for Public Policy.
 He also co-founded the annual International Space Medicine Summit with Bobby Alford.
+Abbey was married to Joyce Widerman, whom he had met at the U.S. Naval Academy.
+They had five children together but later divorced.
+Abbey died March 24, 2024.

 Biographical information derived from interview and additional information provided by interviewee.